AristaSouthwest/Newsletter/docs/index.md

 We welcome your feedback on the newsletter.
 If you have any ideas on what you want to see, please reach out to southwest@arista.com.

-You're invited ti out Southwest Users Group event on March 26, 2025!
+You're invited to out Southwest Users Group event on March 26, 2025!
 Learn how modern network practices are orchestrated through Arista Validated Designs.
 Sign up for the event below:

 [Arista Southwest User Group Sign up Link](https://events.arista.com/2025-03-26-q1-southwest-users-group)